saishmirajkar/NFT-Marketplace/README.md

 ## Contributing

-We welcome contributions from the community!
+I welcome contributions from the community!

 ## Contact